De Montfort University

 De Montfort University previously held the Buttle UK Quality Mark at exemplary level.

-The university has two higher education guidance officers responsible for care leavers, who are able to provide you with support from pre-entry through to graduation.
+The university has two Higher Education Guidance Officers responsible for care leavers, who are able to provide you with support from pre-entry through to graduation.
+The team can also assist students with finding 365 day accommodation.

 The Centre for Learning and Study Support (CLaSS), based in the library, delivers workshops and one-to-one support throughout the academic year on study skills, different learning styles and much more.